The Star Product in Interacting Quantum Field Theory: Deformation quantization

 The involution ${}^*$ (given by complex conjugation) extends to $\Fcal_*[[\hbar]]$ if we just let $\hbar^*=\hbar$.
 However, this is an antiautomorphism of $\star$ if and only if $\bidis(y,x)=\overline{\bidis(x,y)}$.

 In terms of eq.~\eqref{generic star product}, if we expand \eqref{exponential form} in powers of $\hbar$, then the first term is just $B_0=m$, and the second term is $B_1= m\circ D$, i.e.,

 From this, we can see that $\star$ gives a deformation quantization with respect to the Peierls bracket induced by $S_0$ if and only if \be \bidis(x,y)-\bidis(y,x) = i\Delta_{S_0}(x,y) \,. \ee So, only the antisymmetric part of $\bidis$ is relevant to compatibility with the Peierls bracket.
+The freedom in choosing the symmetric part has been exploited in the literature \cite{BF0} to construct QFT models for free fields on globally hyperbolic manifolds.

 \begin{df} Given a bidistribution, $Y \in {\Gamma_c'}({E^*}^{\boxtimes 2}\rightarrow M^2)^{\sst\CC}$, let $\Dcal_Y \doteq \left<Y,\frac{\delta^2}{\delta\ph^2}\right>$ and $\alpha_{Y} \doteq e^{\frac\hbar2\Dcal_Y}$. \end{df} \begin{prop} Consider $\bidis_1,\bidis_2\in{\Gamma_c'}^{\sst\CC}({E^*}^{\boxtimes 2}\rightarrow M^2)$, whose difference, $Y\doteq\bidis_2-\bidis_1$ is symmetric, and which determine products $\star_1$ and $\star_2$.
 If $\Fcal_*$ is in the domain of all powers of $\Dcal_Y$, then